The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 D. About deforestation.

-Showing the 7th slide of the presentation "Forest and Man" At the deforestation.
+Showing the VII slide of the presentation “Forest and Man” During deforestation.

-U. See how timber is currently being harvested.
-Such paintings remain after the work of lumberjacks.
-What feelings do these photos evoke in you?
+U. Look at how timber is currently harvested.
+Such pictures remain after the work of loggers.
+How do these photographs make you feel?

 Our forests are in danger!
-We are not indifferent to the fate of the forest, we are concerned about this problem, which means that it is necessary to look for ways to solve it.
-What would you suggest doing to protect forests?
+We are not indifferent to the fate of the forest, we are concerned about this problem, which means we need to look for ways to solve it.
+What would you propose to do to protect forests?
 (Collect waste paper).

-U. Listen to the poem and say what kind of help schoolchildren can help in the conservation of forests is the author talking about?
+U. Listen to the poem and tell me what kind of feasible assistance from schoolchildren in preserving forests is the author talking about?

 Schoolboy, just one notebook